 What makes an exceptional school?
 The answer rests in a combination of factors, and it is that combination I sincerely believe Richmond International School possesses.

 First, Richmond is a school whose quality and identity rest on its commitment to the British curriculum and promotion of internationalism.
-We live and breathe the spirit of internationalism, as reflected not only in our three programmes of learning but many of the activities outside the classroom which enhance and enrich an individual’s education, and the life of the school as a whole.

 Second, we are a school with very high standards.
 We expect our staff to practise the highest standards of professionalism, and exhort our students to do everything in their power to make the most of their individual qualities.
 We aim to do all we can to ensure our students fulfil their academic potential, not least so that those who leave us at eighteen have the opportunity to go on to a university of their choice.